ProjectCalvos/nodejs/README.md

 -   And in the end, run the command node index.js (in the future, i will change for npm start)

-All changes will be sent to slack
+All changes will be sent to slack.